The ultimate guide to B2B branding

 What to consider when building your B2B brand

-It requires just as much thought as B2C branding.
-Below are some of the key factors to consider when creating a strong branding for B2B companies.
+Below are some of the key factors to consider when creating a strong brand for B2B companies:

 • Whether you are trying to attract established businesses or startups